-Organic Sales is defined as "Net Sales" less sales derived from acquisitions completed or businesses disposed of that did not qualify for accounting as a discontinued operation during the previous twelve months.
+Organic Sales is defined as "Net Sales" less sales derived from acquisitions completed during the previous twelve months.
 We believe that this measure provides management and investors with a more complete understanding of underlying operating results and trends of established, ongoing operations by excluding the effect of acquisitions, which can obscure underlying trends.
 We also believe that presenting Organic Sales separately provides management and investors with useful information about the trends impacting our operations and enables a more direct comparison to other businesses and companies in similar industries.
 Management recognizes that the term "Organic Sales" may be interpreted differently by other companies and under different circumstances.